 - Unable to jam all the newest and toughest guns on the market, only the older and more primitive anti-jamming guns

 - Only sold through installers so you can’t purchase and install yourself to save money

 - Second most expensive option yet still less effective than the competition

 If you walk into an installer and ask for a laser jammer, one of the jammers they’ll recommend is the K40.
 K40 does a good job marketing and selling through installers which is good for them because they don’t fare that well relative to the competition.
 It’s not a big surprise that they choose to sell strictly through installers since people who would go online to do research and buy will wind up choosing something else.
 If you like though, you can certainly contact a local installer and purchase a K40.
 However, in my opinion you’re better off opting for a more effective system, not to mention it’ll likely cost you less money too.

 Best Laser Jammer Summary

 If you’re looking for the best laser jammer to help protect you from laser-based speeding tickets, the best choice these days is pretty clear: AntiLaser Priority.
-There’s reasons why you may want to get the Stinger VIP with its tiny heads instead, but the best laser jammer to get today and the jammer for everyone else to beat is the ALP.
+There’s reasons why you may want to get the Stinger VIP with its tiny heads instead or the ZW5 to get a wireless setup, but the most effective laser jammer to get today and the jammer for everyone else to beat is the ALP.

 The ALP is the most effective and most capable jammer on the market, it gets regularly updated to make it better and better, and the compact heads are very sensitive which allows for a variety of installation and placement options.
 You basically get the highest level of protection available today, plus the highest level of future-proofing as well.
 The AntiLaser Priority is the jammer I run on my vehicle and depend on to keep me protected, and it’s usually what you’ll see installed by other countermeasure enthusiasts as well.